DeepakRana07/html/README.md

 4. You may update  Readme file to add  more task of your choice.

-🔗 To learn more about Hactoberfest: https://hacktoberfest.digitalocean.com/details
+🔗 To learn more about Hactoberfest: https://hacktoberfest.digitalocean.com/details Important Message

+ Also if you are new to this hacktoberfest and u dont knw about a git and github alot than u can also edit the readmefile!

 ## Feedback

-If you have any feedback, Queries please Contact me via ritikjain1272@gmail.com
+If you have any feedback, Queries please Contact me via ritikjain1272@gmail.com thanking you your sincerly
+Deepak Rana